lief-project/LIEF/doc/sphinx/tutorials/09_frida_lief.rst

 From the documentation, Frida gadget enables to use a configuration file to parametrize the interaction:

 * **Listing**: Interaction is the same as frida-server
-* **Script**: Direct interaction with a JS script whose path is specified in the configuration
+* **Script**: Direct interaction with a JS script for which the path is specified in the configuration
 * **ScriptDirectory**: Same as *Script* but for multiple applications and multiple scripts

 *Listing* interaction would require ``android.permission.INTERNET`` permission.
 We can add such permission by modifying the manifest.
 Instead, we will use the *Script* interaction which does not require permission.